Call Now

 See what businesses like yours earn with Housecall Pro in 1 - 2 minutes.

 Setting the right prices is one of the most important parts of running your own lawn care business.
-Understanding national averages and the different ways pros charge is your first step.
-Then, you can build a pricing strategy that fits your services, covers your costs, and allows you to quote jobs consistently and accurately.
+Your first step is understanding national averages and the different ways pros charge.
+Then you can build a pricing strategy that fits your services, covers your costs, and lets you quote jobs consistently and accurately.

 This guide breaks down average lawn mowing rates, the factors that influence your final price, and the mistakes that can shrink profits without you noticing.
 You’ll also find practical pricing formulas, example bids, and best practices that help you build a repeatable pricing strategy for every lawn.